tc39/notes/es7/2015-11/nov-17.md

 DE: Generator `return` is idempotent

-[Example of speculative auto-disposal syntax: finally let …
+[Example of speculative auto-disposal syntax: finally let ...

 WH: That approach (auto-disposal syntax as a replacement for `.return()`) either makes garbage collection visible or fails to work for the iteration use case.
-If you rely on the finally-let to clean up inside a generator, then either you get to run code when the generator is garbage collected or you don’t get notified when the user breaks out of a for-of loop that invoked the generator.
+If you rely on the finally-let to clean up inside a generator, then either you get to run code when the generator is garbage collected or you don't get notified when the user breaks out of a for-of loop that invoked the generator.

 [discussion about how to do this compatibly in the future if we were to take it out.]